nshtg/DiaBLE/README.md

 <p align ="center"><img src="https://pbs.twimg.com/media/ET3wFuVWsAYG6GO?format=png&name=4096x4096" width="25%" />&nbsp;&nbsp;<img src="https://pbs.twimg.com/media/EURgLP3XgAEcIwQ?format=png&name=large" width="50%" /></p>
 <p align ="center"><img src="https://pbs.twimg.com/media/ETyq4VcXQAITfYe?format=png&name=small" align="top" width="25%" />&nbsp;&nbsp;<img src="https://pbs.twimg.com/media/ET5rMQHWoAANixC?format=png&name=small" align="top" width="25%" /></p>

-The project started as a single script for the iPad Swift Playgrounds and was quickly converted to an app by using a standard Xcode template (the Core Data layer and the Watch Extension are not actually implemented): it should compile finely without dependencies just after changing the _Bundle Identifier_ in the _General_ panel and the _Team_ in the _Signing and Capabilities_ tab of Xcode (Spike users know already very well what that means... ;) ).
+The project started as a single script for the iPad Swift Playgrounds and was quickly converted to an app by using a standard Xcode template: it should compile finely without external dependencies just after changing the _Bundle Identifier_ in the _General_ panel and the _Team_ in the _Signing and Capabilities_ tab of Xcode (Spike users know already very well what that means... ;) ).

 Please refer to the [TODOs list](https://github.com/gui-dos/DiaBLE/blob/master/TODO.md) for the up-to-date status of all the current limitations and known bugs of this prototype.